drsusmitadas/mesalabs-day4-lab1/content/monday/lab1/bonus_tasks/_index.md

 - Edit plotting styles in the Python files
 - Add new parameters to the CSV file and plot those
-- Modify inlist generation in `make_batch.py` -- grids need not be linear, continious or square
+- Modify inlist generation in `make_batch.py` -- grids need not be linear, continuous or square
 - Create your own analysis scripts based on the provided examples

 ---